 Developed and validated by TalentLogiQs®, a spin-off of the University of Antwerp, the Career Fitness Profiler is an evidence-based questionnaire that provide insights and facilitate conversations related to talent and succession management, career development, mobility and stress/wellbeing.

 Want to support individuals to own and steer their career in the 21st century?
-Learn how to facilitate the latest science on contemporary careers and career management attitudes and get ready to run the evidence-based Career Discovery workshop developed with the University of Antwerp.
+If you are interested to join our next Train the Trainer, click the attend button and we’ll get back to you!
+Learn how to facilitate the latest science on contemporary careers and career management attitudes and get ready to run the evidence-based Career Fit-Stop developed with the University of Antwerp.